-As Pokemon Masters splits units into different roles, we'll highlight the three current "best" units of each.
+Pokemon Masters splits units into different roles, so we've highlighted the three current S-Tier sync pairs:

 The "sweeper" style of play has long been popular in competitive mainstream Pokemon titles, so we're starting things off with the strongest physical attackers in the game.

 Olivia's Lycanroc takes the crown here thanks to its incredible raw attack and easy access to a 100% Crit Chance move.
 It's a single target spammer, so it's best to bring Lycanroc out for boss fights rather than easier trainer battles where AoE moves will speed things up.
 With plenty of access to self-buff techniques, Lycanroc can take care of itself so long as you take care of any Special Strikers before they can exploit the Sp.
 Def Lycanroc sacrifices while buffing up.

 To get Lycanroc up to its full potential, you'll need to unlock both Stone Edge and it's Hard as Diamonds! buff to patch up Stone Edge's middling accuracy and reach that 100% crit cap.
 If you have the extra items, unlocking the Amped Up! passive will let Lycanroc boost its Speed with each crit - a dangerous combination indeed.
 Rolling in with Support units can help buff its stats even further.

 Noland & Mega Pinser